TL;DR

 - Turn data into eye-catching visual reports

-There’s a free starter version, or upgrade from $34/user per month.
+There’s a free starter version or an upgrade from $34/user/month.

 14. AskNicely

-AskNicely helps service businesses to empower their frontline teams, giving them everything they need to improve customer experience.
-The feedback platform helps you to collect customer feedback quickly, and in a professional, friendly, and non-interrogative way.
+AskNicely’s customer feedback software solution helps you to gather customer feedback quickly and in a professional, friendly, and non-interrogative way.

 Key features:

-- Create customizable surveys to collect customer feedback directly after they’ve used a service
+- Create customizable surveys to collect customer feedback in the survey data directly after they’ve used a service

 - Connect real-time customer feedback with all your teams, systems, and processes